-(over 2000 titles full-text), encyclopedias, audio files, images, videos, business directories, and government publications.
-Remote access to GALILEO is available to SGSC students with SGSC's GALILEO password obtained through the My Library Account feature of the GILFind@SGSC catalog.
-Students also have access to one-on-one bibliographic instruction, information literacy instruction, and research assistance upon request.
-The SGSC Libraries website provides more detailed information about resources, services, and policies of the Library.
+The William S. Smith Library and the Waycross campus Library are the learning resources centers for South Georgia State College, blending traditional and electronic library resources and services to support the educational programs of the College.
+The Libraries play a crucial role in students' college life whether they are used for research class work, independent study, or personal enjoyment.
+The SGSC Libraries website provides 24/7 access to its resources and services.
+The website also provides more detailed information about resources, services, and policies of the Library.
 Comfortable accommodations are provided for use of the facility and physical collections with seating for collaborative and individual learning, study carrels, study tables, and small group study rooms.
 Networked computer workstations are located throughout the facility, and students may print to two library printers through their WEPA printing accounts.
 A microform reader-printer and photocopier equipment are also available.
 Library hours will vary during exams, semester breaks, holidays, and summer terms.
 Changes in scheduled library hours are posted at the Library and on the Library's website.
-The SGSC ID Card, which serves as the student's library card, is required to check out materials from the South Georgia State College libraries and other USG libraries.
-The ID Card barcode is the identification number for the "My Library Account" through which students access SGSC's current GALILEO password, renew library materials, and request materials from other USG libraries for GIL Express delivery.
+The SGSC ID Card, which serves as the student's library card, is required to check out materials from the South Georgia State College libraries.